Auger electron spectroscopy: Uses

 In addition to charging effects, AES data can be obscured by the presence of characteristic energy losses in a sample and higher order atomic ionization events.
 Electrons ejected from a solid will generally undergo multiple scattering events and lose energy in the form of collective electron density oscillations called plasmons.
 If plasmon losses have energies near that of an Auger peak, the less intense Auger process may become dwarfed by the plasmon peak.
 As Auger spectra are normally weak and spread over many eV of energy, they are difficult to extract from the background and in the presence of plasmon losses; deconvolution of the two peaks becomes extremely difficult.
 For such spectra, additional analysis through chemical sensitive surface techniques like x-ray photoelectron spectroscopy (XPS) is often required to disentangle the peaks.
 Sometimes an Auger spectrum can also exhibit "satellite" peaks at well-defined off-set energies from the parent peak.
 Origin of the satellites is usually attributed to multiple ionization events in an atom or ionization cascades in which a series of electrons is emitted as relaxation occurs for core holes of multiple levels.
 The presence of satellites can distort the true Auger peak and/or small peak shift information due to chemical bonding at the surface.
 Several studies have been undertaken to further quantify satellite peaks.

 Despite these sometimes substantial drawbacks, Auger electron spectroscopy is a widely used surface analysis technique that has been successfully applied to many diverse fields ranging from gas phase chemistry to nanostructure characterization.
-Very new class of high-resolving electrostatic energy analyzers recently developed – the face-field analyzers (FFA) can be used for remote electron spectroscopy of distant surfaces or surfaces with large roughness or even with deep dimples.
+A new class of high-resolving electrostatic energy analyzers, face-field analyzers (FFA)Ilyin, A. M. (2003).
+"New class of electrostatic energy analyzers with a cylindrical face-field".
+Nuclear Instruments and Methods in Physics Research Section A. 500 (1–3): 62–67.
+Bibcode:2003NIMPA.500...62I. doi:10.1016/S0168-9002(03)00334-6. can be used for remote electron spectroscopy of distant surfaces or surfaces with large roughness or even with deep dimples.
 These instruments are designed as if to be specifically used in combined scanning electron microscopes (SEMs).
 "FFA" in principle have no perceptible end-fields, which usually distort focusing in most of analysers known, for example, well known CMA.

-Sensitivity, quantitative detail, and ease of use have brought AES from an obscure nuisance effect to a functional and practical characterization technique in just over fifty years.
-With applications both in the research laboratory and industrial settings, AES will continue to be a cornerstone of surface-sensitive electron-based spectroscopies.